phat-vtcf/dc_tts/README.md

   * STEP4: Customize sentences to be used for TTS synthesis or stick with pre-defined ones
   * STEP5: Synthesize the sentences and play the desired audio-file

+**If you run into issues at the point of synthesizing the speech, you probably forgot to turn on GPU hardware acceleration within you Google Colab session.**

 ## Results

 The code is working as it is supposed to.
 It automatically plays a .wav file that corresponds to the choice of the user.
 One challenge we encountered was having to change lines in hyperparams.py in order to load the right directories, since the code was most likely not intended to run in a Google Colab environment.
 The model dealt well with general English input, but struggled with foreign words and (proper) names.
 For example, the TTS model is barely able to produce a proper pronunciation of a typical Dutch name like Wouter.
 We did expect this to occur though, because the model is specifically trained with English language data.